+FIELD SEMI ESTER HOURS

+English (Composition, Literature, and Speech) 12-16

+Philosophy 6- 12

-FIELD SEMESTER HOURS 12-16 English (Composition, Literature, and Speech) 6-12 Philosophy .....
-Distributed in at least two of the following: Introduction to Philosophy, History of Philosophy, Philosophy of Religion.
-Ethics, Logic.
-Bible, or Religion 4-6 History \\\\ A survey course in World History or particular courses in Ancient.
-Medieval, and Modern History.
-Psychology 2 - 3Foreign Languages: Greek ...
-8-12 At least one of the following: Latin, Hebrew, French, German 4-6 Natural Sciences (Physical or Biological) 4-6 Social Sciences...
-46
+Distributed in at least two of the following: Introduction Philosophy, History of Philosophy, Philosophy of Religio Ethics, Logic.

+Bible, or Religion 4-6

+History A survey course in World History or particular courses in Ancien Medieval, and Modern History.

+Psychology 2-3

+Foreign Languages: Greek 8-12

+At least one of the following: Latin, Hebrew, French, German 4-6

+Natural Sciences (Physical or Biological) 4-6

+Social Sciences 4-6